yousefbh1/Project_Demos/Thread Library/INFO.md

 - **Preemption model:** Interrupts can be delivered synchronously or asynchronously based on the configuration.
 - **Ready queue & scheduling:** Maintains a shared ready queue and supports selecting the next thread to run.
 - **Thread wrapper logic:** Handles the lifecycle of a thread, including cleanup of terminated threads.
-- **Assertions for correctness:** Includes checks to ensure proper interrupt state for thread safety.

----

 ## Mutual Exclusion (`mutex.h`)